croedel/M-TEC-API/README.md

 I hope you can make use of it and adapt it to your use-cases.

+## Remarks
+During I started developing this project in March 2023, MTEC seems to be doing some refactoring and updating of their portal, application and API.

+Therefore e.g. Daily consumption values are only available starting 07.03.2023.

+I will try to keep track of these changes - also in my own interest. ;-) In order not to do uninteneded changes or settings and avoid any side-effects, I intentionally implemented read functionality only.

 _Disclaimer:_ This project is a pure hobby project which I created by reverse-engineering the M-TEC Web-portal.
 It is *not* related to or supported by M-TEC GmbH by any means.
 Usage is on you own risk.
 I don't take any responsibility on functionality or potential damage.

 ## What it offers